To build a great company, you need to hire great people. As David Ogilvy said,

 How Much is Sapiengraph?

-Sapiengraph is guaranteed more affordable than your in-house recruiter salary and hiring an executive search firm.
-It offers the standard no-contract monthly and annual credit subscription plans.
+Sapiengraph is guaranteed more affordable than your in-house recruiter annual salary and hiring an executive search firm.
+We offer standard no-contract monthly and annual credit subscription plans.

-It also offers a fresh profile scraping add-on on formulas that support it.
-Sapiengraph considered fresh profile scraping as any result scraped within 29 days.
+We also offer a fresh profile scraping add-on on formulas that support it.
+We considered fresh profile scraping as any result scraped within 29 days.
 In many cases, however, this can even be scraped live.
-Sapiengraph just simply guarantees the data is within 29 days.
+We just simply guarantee the data is within 29 days.

 You can see the full details of the pricing plans here.